PREP-NexT/PREP-SHOT/doc/source/Mathematical_notations.rst

 Costs
 +++++

 The objective function of the model is to minimize the net present value of the system's cost.
-This includes investment cost, fixed O&M cost, variable cost and fuel cost by cost type, technology cost, transmission line cost by the source of cost, and operation cost and planning cost by the source of cost.
+This includes capital cost, fixed O&M cost, variable cost and fuel cost by cost type, technology cost, transmission line cost by the source of cost, and operation cost and planning cost by the source of cost.

 The cost equations are defined as follows: